 - 3-4 garlic cloves chopped fine

-- 4 tablespoons unsalted butter or ghee
+- 4 tablespoons unsalted butter, ghee, or plant-based butter

 - 2 teaspoons fresh chopped thyme leaves or parsley, optional

 - 2 tablespoons chicken broth